-Well fortunately we weren’t robbed in our sleep after last night’s wild camping, however we did suffer a very rude awakening.
-Vince has the luxury of a central heating and hot water timer so we set it to go on half an hour or so before we get up so we’re nice and toasty.
+Well fortunately we weren’t robbed in our sleep after last night’s wild camping, however we did suffer a very rude awakening as we hadn’t realised we were running out of gas.
+Vince has the luxury of a central heating and hot water timer so we set it to go on half an hour before we get up so we’re nice and toasty.
 I know… we’re really slumming it.
-This morning however, after the heating had been running for a while about a thousand flashing warning lights and alarms went off.
-We jumped up and ran around like headless chickens for a while before we realised our gas had run out.
+This morning however, after the heating had been on for a while about a thousand flashing warning lights and alarms went off.
+We jumped up and ran around like headless chickens until we realised the gas had finally run out.
 This meant no heating, no hot water, no fridge and worst of all NO TEA!

-As we were on the road anyway we stopped off for a wander in Huelgoat, a town we stayed in four years ago when we came over in the car.
+As we were on the road anyway we stopped off for a wander in Huelgoat.
+We stayed in this town four years ago when we came over in the car.
 Somehow last time we missed a visit to the Devil’s Cave, a hollow under a pile of huge boulders which has a river flowing through it.
 We rectified that error, then went in search of bread for lunch.
 At the Boulangerie I seriously embarrassed Gill by helping myself to what I thought were free samples of hazelnut chocolates on the counter.
 Well how was I to know they were simply on display there?
 Luckily the assistant either didn’t see me or thought that’s how les stupid Anglais behave.
-They were delicious anyway!
+They were bloomin’ delicious anyway!

-After Huelgoat we had a lovely run north along uppy-downy twisty woodland roads, which brought us to Plougasnou for a free stay on a little jetty in a pretty fishing town.
-The views are amazing; we’re currently trying to make Vince look as wide as possible in these very narrow bays as we won’t be able to open the door if anyone parks either side of us.
+After Huelgoat we had a lovely run north along uppy-downy twisty woodland roads, which brought us to Plougasnou.
+We found we could stay for free on a little jetty in this pretty fishing town where the views are amazing.
+We want to make Vince look as wide as possible in these very narrow bays otherwise we won’t be able to open the door if anyone parks either side of us.
 This part of North Brittany is known as the Côte de Granit Rose – the Pink Granite Coast – and the rocks are striking in their colour.
 We spent some time this afternoon outside the shelter of the harbour watching the breakers smash against the rocks.